Home Majors Agricultural Public Services

-Agricultural Public Services Degree
+Agricultural Public Services

 Students study agricultural extension, outreach methods, rural community development, and how to communicate scientific advances to farmers and the public.
 Graduates typically pursue careers as agricultural extension agents, USDA program coordinators, and rural development specialists.
 This major is ideal for those who want to serve farming communities through education and public programs.

-What Agricultural Public Services Graduates Do
+What Agricultural Public Services graduates do

 Your degree prepares you to be a storyteller and educator for the agricultural world.
 You might find yourself on the ground as a journalist, investigating the impact of new water rights policies on local farms or reporting on breakthroughs in crop science.
 Or, you could be behind the camera as an audio/video technician, producing documentaries on rural life or creating podcasts that connect farmers with consumers.
 Another path is direct community engagement as a farm and home management educator, where you’ll work one-on-one with families to improve their financial planning and adopt sustainable practices.